Geodorcus helmsi: Habitat

 All Geodorcus species are mainly nocturnal and hide underneath fallen log stones or leaf litter on the forest floor.
-At night D. helmsi have been seen active on tree trunks, chewing at the bark to get access to the exudate.
+At night G. helmsi have been seen active on tree trunks, chewing at the bark to get access to the exudate.
 This species occupies a highly variable habitat, including forest and tussock-dominated high country.

 Diet

 The feeding ecology of adult G. helmsi may be highly variable: they occupy a wide range of habitats from forest to the tussock zone in the high country.
 Adults have been observed on tree trunks feeding on sappy exudate from wounds in the bark.
 Larvae of other lucanid beetles commonly eat the surface of rotting wood.
 Geodorcus larvae have been observed to have large quantities of humus inside their gut.

 Life cycle

 In New Zealand stag beetles, there is no published information about the duration or timing of oviposition, larval, pupal and adult stages of the life cycle.
 Copulation has been observed in October.
 Larvae of Geodorcus have been seen under decaying logs, occupying a gallery in the soil layer.
-They are "C" shaped, slow moving, and avoid the light.
+They are C-shaped, slow moving, and avoid the light.